 Talk to someone you can trust — Share your experience with others

-BE AWARE: There are many internet sites designed by people who do not support a woman’s choice of abortion and want to make you feel bad about yourself and your decision.
-For pro-choice supportive sites, visit the Abortion Care Network.
+BE AWARE: There are many internet sites designed by people who do not support the choice of abortion and want to make you feel bad about yourself and your decision.
+For pro-choice supportive sites, visit our Resource page.

 Honor your experience

 While going through the emotions after an abortion, you may want to create your own way to acknowledge your loss or recent changes.
 It may be as simple as releasing a symbolic object into the water, planting a tree, or writing a poem.
 This might be a healing way for you to memorialize the day and move forward.